Gulag El Dorado

 and wife who are both in their seventies needs an approach quite different from

-the one used to convince a pair of twenty two year old newlyweds.
+the one used to convince a pair of twenty-something newlyweds.
 The pen poised above the deed or lease usually

 belongs to someone who wants a nice sunny place to keep warm during the